yeahbq/after_hours_practice/holiday_practice_exercises/d07/README.md

-## CSS Day 7: Layouts
+## CSS Day 7: Sticky Header

-Welcome to Day 7 of your Holiday Work.
-Today's work again focuses on breaking down a design, but unlike the work from day 6, you will not be provided with a layout breakdown by your manager.
-The work below assumes you have done the all the work from days 1-6.
+Today's work brings us to the "sticky header", a design seen around the web, in which the header of a page stays at the top of the browser's viewport regardless of how far you scroll.
+Here's [a live example](http://www.cyrusinnovation.com/).
+The readings and exercises below assume you have completed the work from days 1 - 7.

-#### Part 1: Revisiting Some Helpful Guidelines
+#### Part 1: A Tutorial On Stick Headers

-Reinforce the CSS layout guidelines from yesterday:

-1. Before coding a thing, break the layout down into its component parts.
-  - Where are the rows in the layout?
-  - Where are the columns in the layout?
-  - How are they nested?
-1. Code the outermost elements first, and work your way in.
-1. Get the *layout* of elements in place before moving on to the actual styling of elements.
+First, read the text and accomanying code at [tutorial on Sticky Headers at cssreset.com](http://www.cssreset.com/creating-fixed-headers-with-css/).

+Next, watch the accompanying video turotial.

+After you've watched the video, read the tutorial again.

-#### Part 2: Erik Iggmark's Portfolio
+#### Part 2: Steve Zeidner's Portfolio

-Only after coding up dozens of layouts will you become comfortable working with and around CSS's quirks.
-Thus, today has you coding up another layout: [Erik Iggmark's Portfolio](erik_iggmark_portfolio).
+Take what you've learned about fixing an element in the browser's viewport and complete the [Steve Zeidner exercise](steve_zeidner_portfolio).